Igglybuff/awesome-piracy/readme.md

 - [Leonflix](https://leonflix.net/) :star2: A multi-platform desktop app for finding movies and TV shows.
 - [maulvi.github.io](https://maulvi.github.io/) Google Drive direct download link generator
 - [RapidLeech](https://github.com/Th3-822/rapidleech) a free server transfer script for use on various popular upload/download sites such as uploaded.net, Rapidgator.net, and more than 127 others.
-- [megatools](https://github.com/megous/megatools) Open-source command line tools and C library (libmega) for accessing Mega.co.nz cloud storage.
+- [megatools](https://github.com/megous/megatools) Open-source command-line tools and C library (libmega) for accessing Mega.co.nz cloud storage.
 - [MegaCrypt.js](https://github.com/JohnDeved/megacrypt.js) MegaCrypt.js lets you share your Mega.nz files without actually having to share any Mega.nz links by encrypting them to create a secure proxy for your files.
 - [netclix](https://github.com/ston3o/netclix) A simple CLI tool to get movie streaming premium links from VodLocker's API
 - [FilePursuit](https://filepursuit.com) :star2: FilePursuit provides a very powerful file indexing and search service allowing you to find a file among millions of files located on web servers.